winsonchow/winsonchow/README.md

 # Welcome to My GitHub Profile! 👋

 Hello there!
-I'm Winson, a final year computer science student with a passion for Artificial Intelligence and Machine Learning.
+I'm Winson, computer science graduate with a passion for Artificial Intelligence and Machine Learning.
 I'm thrilled to have you here on my GitHub profile.

 ## About Me